sunpy/sunpy/doc/source/code_ref/map.rst

 This class will now be available through the ``Map`` factory as long as this class has been defined, i.e. imported into the current session.

-If you do not want to create a method named ``is_datasource_for`` (or for some very very strange reason you are not subclassing from `~sunpy.map.GenericMap`, you can manually register your class and matching method using the following method
+If you do not want to create a method named ``is_datasource_for`` you can manually register your class and matching method using the following method

 .. code-block:: python